What is Petrocurrency?

-Let's assume that country XYZ sold US$40 billion of oil in 2008.
-The money that country XYZ deposits into an American bank is called petrocurrency.
-Country XYZ does this in order to earn the highest return possible on the money and perhaps later use it to fund infrastructure projects, combat budget imbalances, or other governmental initiatives.
+Let's assume that an oil-rich country sold US$50 billion of oil last year.
+The money that country deposits into an American bank is called petrocurrency or petrodollars.
+The country makes these deposits in order to earn the highest return possible on its money and perhaps later use it to fund infrastructure projects, combat budget imbalances, or pay for other governmental initiatives.

 A study published by the Federal Reserve Bank of New York found that oil exporters use approximately half of their petrocurrency to import goods and services (particularly from Europe and China), while they invest the other half in foreign assets (particularly in the United States).